Beach Tennis vs Padel (And Other Beach Sports): Key Differences Explained

 • Players: 2-4 (singles or doubles)

-• Equipment: Solid paddles and a depressurized tennis ball
+• Equipment: Solid paddles (no strings) and a depressurized tennis ball

 • Net Height: 1.7 meters